CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ### Declaring the runtime topology

 Lastly, you would describe the component "stack" as a graph of `runtimeTopology` dependencies for the workflow above.
-In this case, the training was done using an OCI (Open Container Initiative) standard container image which "provide" a declared set of component libraries (pre-installed on the image):
+In this case, the training was done using an OCI (Open Container Initiative) standard container image, which "provides" a declared set of component libraries (pre-installed on the image):

 ###### Example: Declaring the runtime topology used for the training workflow tasks